ZenithMelody/Pytorch-Reference-Manual/README.md

 ```

 ## 📄 Troubleshooting
-See my `Troubleshooting-PytorchManual.txt` for the specific errors I ran into and their fixes.
+See my `pytorch_Troubleshoot-Manual.txt` for the specific errors I ran into and their fixes.